-Board Oversight RPT Committee (BORC) 1.
-RPT Policy Manual aligned with BSP Circular No. 895 and 914 was reviewed/approved and endorsed by BORC to the Board for final approval.
-Complied with the SEC and BSP rules and regulations on Related Party Transaction (RPT).
-2. Related Party Transactions were reviewed, deliberated, approved/ noted by BORC; endorsed to the Board for final approval; and documented in the Minutes per Board approved RPT policy guidelines Manual.
-Board IT Governance Committee 1.
-Review and endorsed for Board approval IT policy guidelines and implementing procedures Committee relative to IT functions, processes and systems and ensuring adherence to existing laws, rules and regulations, and global best practices.
-2. mely manner critical IT Projects and endorsed approval of necessary IT budgets to support business plans and priorities; 3. ects and in-sourcing and out-sourcing activities of IT functions and services provided to related 6 entities; 4.
-Reviewed and monitored significant IT conce rns and corrective actions arising from regulatory examinations, internal audits and external rev riews.
+Board Oversight Committee - Domestic & Foreign Offices/ Subsidiaries As an oversight committee, monitor the performance of domestic subsidiaries on a regular basis more particularly on the following: 1.
+Financial performance for the month vs. budget 2.
+Status on attainment of strategic objectives 3.
+Major issues on compliance, audit and risk management.
+Board Oversight RPT Committee (BORC) RPT Policy Manual aligned with BSP Circular No. 895 and 914 was reviewed/approved and endorsed by BORC to the Board for final approval.
+Related Party Transactions were reviewed, deliberated, approved/ noted by BORC; endorsed to the Board for final approval; and documented in the Minutes per Board approved RPT policy guidelines Manual.
+Board IT Governance Committee Review and endorsed for Board approval IT policy guidelines and implementing procedures relative to IT functions, processes and systems and ensuring adherence to existing laws, rules and regulations, and global best practices.
+Reviewed and informed the Board in a timely manner critical IT Projects and endorsed approval of necessary IT budgets to support business plans and priorities; 3.
+Monitored the IT Group performance, IT projects and in-sourcing and out-sourcing activities of IT functions and services provided to related entities; 4.
+Reviewed and monitored significant IT concerns and corrective actions arising from regulatory examinations, internal audits and external reviews.